Welcome to the Television-Radio Program

 The Television Radio degree (TVR) will provide you with a unique educational experience to prepare you for a wide variety of careers.
 If you dream of becoming a director at NBC, editing a reality TV show for TLC, covering sports at ESPN, writing TV scripts for Comedy Central, producing a series for HBO, directing a documentary for PBS, launching the next emerging media venture like Vudu – either here or around the world – the TVR degree can help make it a reality for you.

 You can also become actively involved in one of the Park School's student media outlets from the moment you arrive on campus.
-Our student media are among the best in the country and win award after award after award!
-Be sure to take the time and check them out.
+Our student media are among the best in the country and win award after award (after award....after award!)
 These are great opportunities to build on your education whether it is at the campus television network, our two radio stations, the weekly newspaper or on-line magazine.
 The Park School's student media are run as professional organizations so you will gain experience, learn to deal with on-the-job challenges, and build your portfolio....all skills important to land that job after you graduate.

 Getting your foot in the door is one of the first steps to a great career.
 At the Park School of Communications we help you do that during your first year.
 We have a full-time Professional Development Coordinator who assists students in finding internships in a variety of media outlets.
 You can also participate in our Los Angeles and New York City programs by taking classes at our Ithaca College centers in these cities while completing internships, all designed so you can graduate on time.
 Many of our students do multiple internships while at Ithaca College.
 You get academic credit, on-the-job experience and establish valuable networking connections.

 TVR alum work in every aspect of the media.
 TVR students become producers, directors, managers, on-air performers, technicians, academics and artists.
 When you turn on the TV, listen to the radio or click on a video, it’s a good bet a TVR alum had something to do with it.
-They work at places like ABC, ESPN, Bunim/Murray Productions (MTV’s The Real World), Warner Bros., Nickelodeon, SiriusXM Radio, NBC News, SONY Pictures, NFL Network CNN, Funny or Die, Discovery Channel, E!
+They work at places like ABC, ESPN, MTV, Warner Bros., Nickelodeon, SiriusXM Radio, NBC News, SONY Pictures, NFL Network CNN, Funny or Die, Discovery Channel, E!
 Entertainment, Hulu…. and the list goes on!
+Check out our list of recent TVR graduates. https://www.ithaca.edu/rhp/depts/tvr/tvralumni/

 There are thousands upon thousands of "Parkies" out there and they are loyal to their school.
 Many alum are willing to help give you advice, be a mentor, assist in landing an internship and can even help you get a job after you graduate.
 When it says Park on your resume it speaks volumes to potential employers.
 It's both WHAT you know and WHO you know that leads to success.